earaujo/cairoplot/README.md

 ## License

-Please refer to the included LICENCE file for terms of use.
+Please refer to the included LICENSE and LGPL files for terms of use.
 This porting is licensed under LGPL v2.1 just as the original code written in Python.

-Copyright 2011-2014 Ewerton Assis
+Copyright 2011-2015 Ewerton Assis